LattePandaTeam/Docs/docs/content/iota_edition/io_playability_External.md

 - Each port offers an impressive throughput of up to 10Gb/s — ideal for high-speed data transfer, external SSDs, and bandwidth-intensive peripherals.

-- All ports are routed from the processor's PCH and do not use any HUB chips.
+- All ports are native to the processor's PCH and do not pass through any USB hub chips.

 - The default BIOS setting is that the USB Type-A ports lose power after shutdown.
 If you want them to continue supplying power after the system is shut down, please refer to the [BIOS power control](bios_power_control.md) section.